dustinkredmond/dustinkredmond/README.md

 ### Thanks for visiting

-I'm a self-taught software developer currently working in a non-developer role at work.
+I'm a self-taught software developer.

-I primarily enjoy writing tools and libraries for developers, though I've authored several desktop applications for non-technical users as well.
+I enjoy working on cultivating developer tools as well as desktop applications.
+I love back end development, but like to get my hands dirty with occasional front end development as well.

 A few of the things I'm currently working on: